ZJU-Automated-Reasoning-Group/lotus/docs/source/cfl/mutual_refinement.rst

 the original edges that contributed to them.
 The client supplies the grammar, integer graph encoding, refinement schedule, and result semantics.

+Tracing the contributing edges comes in two modes.
+The eager mode, which is the default, records unary and binary derivations during saturation and walks those records backward to the original edges.
+The opt-in factorized mode runs ordinary saturation, which allocates no provenance records, and then lazily reconstructs the contributing edges from the saturated relations.
+It builds factorized ``Out_X``/``In_X`` views of the closure and probes the smaller relation at each binary join.

+``InterleavedDyckApproximation`` exposes the same choice through ``Options::factorized_tracing``, which defaults to ``false``; see :doc:`interleaved_dyck_approximation`.

 ``MutualRefinementMain.cpp`` additionally preserves the original generic file-driven experiment and its alternating refinement loop.
 It treats parsed labels as opaque grammar symbols; it does not assign parenthesis/bracket